 In August 2017, the Tamarack Institute’s Liz Weaver published a paper called Turf, Trust, Co-Creation and Collective Impact.
 This ground-breaking paper explores the interconnected relationship between the act of building trust and collaborative success and impact.

 Increasingly, communities are using collaboration to tackle some of their most complex issues.
 We often dive into collaboration without truly understanding or embracing the human side of this work.
+This is even more challenging in a virtual environment.
 We focus more on the output or outcome rather than the process which is to the detriment of all of us.
 In managing complexity, we know that we must bring different voices and experiences to the table.
 How can we do this effectively when we don’t build practices which engage others and build trust?

-This day-long workshop will be filled with both content and practical tools and take-aways that participants will be able to use in their collaborative efforts or in their workplaces.
+The workshop package will be filled with both content and practical tools and take-aways that participants will be able to use in their collaborative efforts or in their workplaces.

 Liz is passionate about the power and potential of communities getting to impact on complex issues.
 Liz is Tamarack’s Co-CEO and Strategic Lead.
 In this role she provides strategic direction to the organization and leads many of its key learning activities including collective impact capacity building services for the Ontario Trillium Foundation.
 Liz is one of Tamarack's highly regarded trainers and has developed and delivered curriculum on a variety of workshop topics including collaborative governance, leadership, collective impact, community innovation, influencing policy change and social media for impact and engagement.